abchiii/RBA_Cash_Rate_Prediction_with_Machine_Learning_Analysis/README.md

 **Course:** ECOM90025 Advanced Data Analysis, University of Melbourne

 ## Project Overview
-This project investigates the predictability of the **Reserve Bank of Australia (RBA)** cash rate decisions using a hybrid machine learning approach.
-Unlike traditional econometric forecasting which often relies on linear assumptions, this study compares parametric (Multinomial Logistic Regression) and non-parametric (Random Forest, XGBoost, Decision Trees) models to capture non-linear market dynamics.
+This project investigates the predictability of the Reserve Bank of Australia (RBA) cash rate decisions using a hybrid machine learning approach.
+Unlike traditional econometric forecasting which often relies on linear assumptions, this study compares parametric (Multinomial Logistic Regression) and non-parametric (Random Forest, Decision Trees, XGBoost) models to capture non-linear market dynamics.

 Using a dataset of 26 macroeconomic indicators (based on Vasnev et al., 2011) covering domestic and international factors, we aim to identify the most effective predictive framework for Australian monetary policy trends.